WilliamTales/RTMdocs/Guidelines/Global/06 - dashboard.md

 ## Walkthrough

-*Global Dashboard* agregates all active surveys from UNCTs' workspaces.
-Right below the page's title it's the scope of the first *Filter*, which applies to the entire page range options.
+*Global Dashboard* aggregates all active surveys from UNCTs' workspaces.
+Right below the page's title, it's the scope of the first *Filter*, which applies to the entire page range options.

 To ease the understanding, there's a block division for each data type.
 The first one is related to *SDGs tracking*, then *Surveys Partial Results*, *Message Metrics*, *Most used Channels* and lastly *RapidPro Contacts*.